fuchstech/fuchstech/README.md

 💫 About Me:
-🤖 I’m currently working on Robotics<br>🌱 I’m currently learning control algorithms <br>⚡ I am a professional zip-tie technician on underwater robotics
+🤖 I’m currently working on algorithmic trade<br>⚡ I am a professional zip-tie technician on underwater robotics

 ## 🌐 Socials: